 The IP address of the next-hop router is not changed when an IP prefix is sent to an internal BGP neighbor.
 The IP next-hop of an external route is thus always the IP address of a router one hop beyond the edge of your autonomous system.
-The IP subnets connecting your edge routers to their external neighbors thus have to be inserted into your internal routing protocol (for example, OSPF or IS-IS), otherwise some internal BGP router will decide that the BGP next-hop is not reachable and ignore the IP prefix.
-(It will appear in the BGP table but will not be used or propagated to other BGP peers.)
+The IP subnets connecting your edge routers to their external neighbors thus have to be inserted into your internal routing protocol -- for example, OSPF or IS-IS -- otherwise, some internal BGP router will decide that the BGP next-hop is not reachable and ignore the IP prefix.
+It will appear in the BGP table, but will not be used or propagated to other BGP peers.

+Is the prefix sent to external neighbors?
 As the last step in troubleshooting BGP route propagation, you have to check whether the IP prefixes transported across your network are announced to your external BGP peers.
 The techniques for troubleshooting outbound BGP route propagation are explained in the Border Gateway Protocol (BGP) troubleshooting: Simple approach article.

+Is the traffic traversing the network?
 Even if your BGP route propagation works flawlessly, the IP packets may not be able to traverse your network.
-(Remember, we're talking about pure IP networks here; things change a bit if you add MPLS to the mix.)
-The most common cause of a "black hole" in your network is a router in the transit path that does not run BGP and consequently has no idea how to route the received IP packet toward the destination network.
+Remember, we're talking about pure IP networks here; things change a bit if you add MPLS to the mix.
+The most common cause of a black hole in your network is a router in the transit path that does not run BGP and consequently has no idea how to route the received IP packet toward the destination network.

 IP routing works hop by hop.
 Even though the ingress edge router knows exactly which egress edge router to use and how to get there, it cannot pass that information to the intermediate routers.
-All of them must therefore run BGP as well.
+All of them must, therefore, run BGP as well.

-To identify a black hole in your network, perform a traceroute from your customer's network to a destination in the Internet.
+To identify a black hole in your network, perform a traceroute from your customer's network to a destination in the internet.
 The last router responding to the traceroute is one hop before the black hole.